Picovoice/picovoice/sdk/react/README.md

 ### Release

-Run `release` to clean up all resources used by Picovoice:
+When using in a component, you can run `release` to clean up all resources used by Picovoice:

 ```typescript
 await release();
 ```

 This will set `isLoaded` and `isListening` to false.

+You do not need to call `release` when your component is unmounted - the hook will clean up automatically on unmount.

 ## Custom Keyword and Contexts